Cook Like Czechs

 • Melt the butter in a small pot, add it to a bowl with flour and yeast (the butter must be warm, not hot!).

 • First, mix the dough with a fork, then knead with your hands or in a kitchen robot for about 10 minutes.
-The dough will be non-sticky and smooth.
+The dough should be non-sticky and smooth.
 Add some flour if the dough is too sticky while kneading.

 • Split the finished dough into two buns, cover with a clean towel and let it rise for 1,5 hours in a warm place.